How does Mulan show gender roles?

 Last but not least, Mulan proves that the gender roles and gender stereotypes are resilient.
 Having saved the Emperor, Mulan is offered an honorable job in the kingdom, but as a man.
 This shows that important roles are still expected to be performed and awarded to men.

-READ: What is the meaning of concatenating of strings?
+READ: What is the hierarchy at Amazon?

 What message does the movie Mulan convey to the audience?